Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 <lion-select-rich label="Single Option" name="color">

-<lion-option .choiceValue=${'red'}>Red</lion-option>
+<lion-option .choiceValue="${'red'}">Red</lion-option>

 </lion-select-rich>